TahaMjp/launchmap/README.md

 ## ▶️ How to Use

-1. Open a `.launch.py` file in VSCode.
+1. Open an existing `.launch.py` file in VSCode.
 2. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).
 3. Run: **Open Launch Visualizer**
 4. The graph will open in a new editor tab.